Map Elements to Modules

 3. What You’ll See in the Mapping Interface

 Section titled “3.
-What You’ll See in the Mapping Interface”Darwin organizes the model into groups based on:
+What You’ll See in the Mapping Interface”Darwin organizes imported data into groups based on:

 - IFC class (e.g., IfcWall, IfcSlab)